Property auctions jargon – explained

 A basic (and usually annual) rent the freeholder charges to the leaseholder.

-Negotiating and buying the property before the auction.
+Negotiating and buying the property before the property auctions have taken place.

 Previews or exhibitions